Rab Smith: Retirement from darts

 By 1983 Smith by his own admission had 'had enough'.
 "The kids were young and I was never at home; sometimes being away six days a week.
 I didn't want to lose my family life so I gave up."
 When asked if he had regrets from giving up professional darts at a relatively young age Smith said, "Not really.
 There was always too much travel: hundreds of miles."
 Smith also gave up playing county darts around the same time.

+Death

+Smith died at Dumfries and Galloway Royal Infirmary in Dumfries on 17 May 2026, aged 77.
+The funeral was arranged for 24 June in Tinwald, near Smith's home in Heathhall.
+Cancer and dog rescue charities were suggested for those wishing to make donations.